muhreeowki/alx-system_engineering-devops/0x00-shell_basics/README.md

-# This is a directory for all my shell scripts.
+# This is a directory for all my shell basics scripts.

+### Bellow are a list of the scripts and the tasks they perform.

 __0-current_working_directory__ is a script that prints the absolute path name of the current working directory.

 __1-listit__ displays current directory contents.